Monday, October 24, 2011

-We left Bourke at 10:00 on our way to Louth with the intention of staying beside the Darling that night.
-We stopped at "Shindy's Inn" and each bought a very cold Tooheys Old and asked about camping along the river.
+Thursday 13th October: We left Bourke at 10:00, heading to Louth with the plan to stay beside the Darling that night.
+We stopped at "Shindy's Inn," each bought a very cold Tooheys Old, and inquired about camping along the river.

-The publician gave us directions but neither north or south of the bridge on the western side were to our liking so we moved onto Tilpa on the western side passing Trilby and Kallara stations who both have camping along the Darling.
-We arrived and had lunch at the pub along with another cold "old" to quench the thirst before moving about 6 kilometres north on the eastern bank to camp at the Tilpa Weir.
-Camp #1066
+The publican gave us directions, but neither north nor south of the bridge on the western side suited us, so we moved on to Tilpa on the western side, passing Trilby and Kallara stations, both of which have camping along the Darling.
+We arrived and had lunch at the pub with another cold "old" to quench our thirst before heading about 6 kilometres north on the eastern bank to camp at the Tilpa Weir.
+Camp #1066.

 Friday 14th October:

-Next morning the wind was still strong so we packed up and retreated to Pooncarrie and camped there next to the Darling where we were proctected by some river red gums about fourty metres away.
+Saturday 15th October: Next morning, the wind was still strong, so we packed up and retreated to Pooncarrie, where we camped beside the Darling River, protected by some river red gums about forty metres away.
 Camp #1151

-After reading so much about the "Darling River Run" we were suprised that the only times you really get to see the river is when you cross from west to east or vice versa or if you camp beside it.
+After reading so much about the "Darling River Run," we were surprised that the only times you really see the river are when you cross from west to east or vice versa, or if you camp beside it.

 No comments: